azjezz/hack-routing/README.md

 UriPatterns
 -----------

-Generate FastRoute fragments, URIs (for linking), and retrieve URI parameters in a consistent and type-safe way:
+Generate route fragments, URIs (for linking), and retrieve URI parameters in a consistent and type-safe way:

 ```php
 <?php